Wines

 1. Shape Matters: Opt for a tulip-shaped glass.
 The narrowing top of this glass captures and concentrates the wine’s aromatic complexity, enhancing your sensory experience.

 2. Size: Choose a medium-sized glass.
-You don’t want it to be as large as a standard wine glass, but it shouldn’t be as small as a port glass.
+You don’t want it to be as large as a standard wine glass, but it shouldn’t be as small as a Port glass.
 This ensures adequate swirling room without spillage.

 3. Material: Clear, thin crystal is ideal.
 It’s elegant and allows you to appreciate Marsala's deep amber hue and viscous texture.